ZongruSun/Music---Composite-Mood-Genre/README.md

-Yes, so the single mood genres, which are used by Spotify and Apple Music, cannot capture our true feelings\
+Yes, so the single mood genres, which are used by Spotify and Apple Music, cannot capture our true feelings (e.g., Sad but Hopeful)\
 Now, here comes this project